ekas/ekas/README.md

 <h1 align="center">Hi 👋, I'm Ekas Preet Singh</h1>
 <h3 align="center">A Self motivated Front End Developer.
 I always thrive to contribute and share my knowledge with others in any way possible.
-Working as a Front End Developer @Barco.
+Studying Master's in Applied Computer Science from Schmalkalden University of Applied Sciences, Germany and Earlier was Working as a Front End Developer @Barco.
 Willing to do a lot Open source Contributions.
 And most important of all always looking forward to an effective engagement with JSLovers Community as a Chapter lead, Delhi @JSLovers</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ekas" alt="ekas" /> </p>